sandwave-io/office-365/README.md

 ## SERVER COMMUNICATION

-### RouteIT
+### RoutIT

-This package will not communicate directly with KPN but with an intermediate party called RouteIT.
+This package will not communicate directly with KPN but with an intermediate party called RoutIT.
-RouteIT handles every other request detail.
+RoutIT handles every other request detail.

 ### Authentication